What Are Early Repayment Charges and How Do They Work?

 People will typically accept having to make early repayment charges in order to save money on their overall and medium to long term mortgage repayments.
 It is a significant financial move that requires a lot of careful thought and consideration.

 How Do Early Repayment Charges Work?

-Early repayment charges will vary in their precise nature depending on your specific mortgage repayment plan with your lender.
+Early repayment charges will vary in nature depending on your mortgage repayment plan with your lender.
 Typically, the charge is usually between 1% to 5% of the total mortgage value.

-It is best to check with your specific home loan provider to make sure exactly what you’ll be charged.
-You will find the ERC rate, if any applies, clearly displayed on the lender’s original home mortgage loan offer to you.
+It is best to check with your specific home loan provider to make sure exactly what they charge.
+You will find any early repayment charge rate, clearly displayed on the lender’s original home mortgage loan offer to you.

-Your mortgage provider must adhere to the Financial Conduct Authority’s regulations for ERCs, with the charge having to be valid and in line with the losses that the provider will have accrued from a borrower’s early repayment.
-The cost of the ERC must also be clearly stated to borrowers prior to any contract being signed.
+Your mortgage provider must adhere to the Financial Conduct Authority’s regulations for early repayment charges.
+The charge must be valid and in line with the losses that the provider will accrue from a borrower’s early repayment.
+The cost of the ERC must also be clearly stated to borrowers prior to signing any contract.

-Although 1% to 5% doesn’t seem like much when it comes to a mortgage, this can still amount to a very considerable fee.
-If for example, the total value of your mortgage is £200,000 and you are charged the minimum 1% ERC, this still amounts to at least £2,000.
+Although 1% to 5% doesn’t seem like much when it comes to a mortgage, this will amount to a considerable fee.
+If for example, the total value of your mortgage is £200,000, charging the minimum 1% ERC, this amounts to at least £2,000.

 When Should I Make Early Repayments on my Mortgage?

 Early repayment charges can have quite the impact on your finances.
 It is important to consider all options before going through with early repayments on your current mortgage deal.
 Below are two of the significant factors you should consider before going through with early repayments on your home loan: